Ferry lifted from sea, three years after it sank off South Korea’s coast

 Workers on two barges began the salvaging operation Wednesday night, rolling up 66 cables connected to a frame of metal beams divers spent months putting beneath the ferry, which had been lying on its left side in about 40 metres (130 feet) of water.

+By 3:45 a.m., Sewol’s stabilizer surfaced from the water.
+About an hour later, the blue-and-white right side of ferry, rusty and scratched and its name “SEWOL” no longer visible from where it was, emerged for the first time in more than 1,000 days.

-By Thursday morning, the right side of Sewol rose above the surface, allowing workers to climb on it and further fasten the ferry to the barges, according to the Ministry of Oceans and Fisheries.
+By about 7 a.m., the ferry had been raised enough for workers to climb on it and further fasten it to the barges.

-Workers plan to raise the ferry until its upper side is about 13 metres (42 feet) above the surface.
+Lee Cheoljo, an official from the Ministry of Oceans and Fisheries, told reporters that workers will need until late afternoon or the evening to raise the ferry until its upper side is about 13 metres (42 feet) above the surface.

 Salvage crews will then load the ferry onto a semi-submersible, heavy-lift vessel that will carry it to a mainland port.
 The loading process, including emptying the ferry of water and fuel, is expected to take days.

 The bodies of 295 passengers were recovered after the sinking on April 16, 2014, but nine are still missing.
-Relatives, some of whom who are watching from a fishing boat just outside the operation area, are hoping that those remains will be found inside the ferry.
+Relatives, some of whom who are watching from two fishing boats just outside the operation area, are hoping that those remains will be found inside the ferry.

 “I can see it.
 I can see where my daughter is,” Park Eun-mi, the mother of a missing 17-year-old girl, told a television crew as her boat approached the salvaging site on Wednesday.
 Lee Geum-hee, the mother of another missing student, said, “We just want one thing — for the ship to be pulled up so that we can take our children home.”